 A painting tarp is also recommended to avoid getting paint on the floor, but old sheets will work just as well.
 You’ll need to purchase white spirits or sugar soap to clean your walls.

 Also, if you’re redoing your detail work, you might need different brush sizes and an additional paint colour or stain to achieve the look you’re going for.

 How Much To Paint a Room UK: DIY or Hire a Pro?

 There are pros and cons to both DIY and professional services.

 When you go DIY, you’ll save money; but if you’re inexperienced, you may not achieve the results you were hoping for and waste plenty of your precious time.
-Even worse, you may run into complications that you don’t know how to address.
+Even worse, you may encounter complications you don’t know how to address.

 Using a trusted professional service will guarantee exceptional work.
-However, it can more than double the costs of doing it on your own.
+However, it can double the costs of doing it on your own.

 Let’s take a look at a simple cost comparison below.

 *This chart is based on an average size room of 3.3m x 3m*

 You can see that when using professional services, you pay extra for labour and experience.
 It is important to note that professional companies will mark up the cost of the products, increasing their bid.